Smithfield, New South Wales

 Smithfield is a suburb of Sydney, in the state of New South Wales, Australia.
 Smithfield is located 31 km west of the Sydney central business district, in the local government areas of the City of Fairfield and Cumberland Council.
 Located in the Greater Western Sydney region, the suburb is one of the largest in Fairfield City by area.
+The suburb is a mix of residential, industrial, recreational, rural and commercial areas, and is mostly characterized by low-density housing.